Sadokeng/ansible-config/README.md

 # ansible-config-mgt
-COnfigure Jenkins to push Ansible code
+Configure Jenkins to push Ansible code

+# Confirm the status of push automated
+check if it's ok now